We solve most complex requests

 Day 5: The Rock Monastery and the Museum-Town

-Perhaps the cavities in the limestone rocks were made by hermits in early Christian times before they founded Aladzha Monastery in the 14th century.
+Perhaps the caves in the limestone rocks were dug by hermits in early Christian times before they founded Aladzha Monastery in the 14th century.
 The church has two floors.
 Nessebar reunites the Antiquity, the Middle Ages and the national Renaissance.
 The holy legacy from Byzantine times, namely the Old and the New Metropolitan Church, has a well-defined place in the culture and history of this country.
 Dinner at the hotel.

 Day 6: Histria – Tulcea

 After enjoying ‘the most beautiful sea view in the country’ (Kap Kaliakra), we leave Bulgaria once again to go to Northern Dobrogea.
-Here, we discover the ruins of Histria, the best-preserved ancient city in Romania, built by Miletians more than 2500 years ago.
+Here, we discover the ruins of Histria, the best-preserved ancient city in Romania, built by the Miletians more than 2500 years ago.
 During our visit to the museum we get a glimpse of the most beautiful discoveries made here.
 Then, we see the ruins of the Genoese city of Enisala located between Babadag and Lake Razim.
 Dinner and overnight stay in Tulcea.

 Day 8: Waterways I